 Dispersal across cantons

 Article 22 AO1 states that the SEM distributes the asylum seekers as equitably as possible among the cantons, taking into account family members already living in Switzerland, nationalities and cases requiring particular care.
 In accordance with Article 27(3) AsylA, when allocating an asylum seeker to a canton, the SEM shall take into account the legitimate interests of the cantons and the asylum seekers.
 However, this provision also states that asylum seekers may only contest the decision on allocation to the Federal Administrative Court if it violates the principle of family unity.
 In practice, the interests of the asylum seekers are hardly taken into account (except for family unity regarding core family members).
 This system is problematic, as it fails to seize opportunities that would facilitate integration, such as language or further family ties.
 For example, the allocation strictly according to the distribution key often leads to French speaking asylum seekers being allocated to a German language canton, which makes integration much more difficult.
 Applications to change one’s canton based on other than (core) family unity grounds are hardly ever successful to the knowledge of the Swiss Refugee Council.

-Following the allocation to the canton, cantonal authorities become responsible for the provision of material reception conditions.
+Following allocation to the canton, cantonal authorities become responsible for the provision of material reception conditions.
 They provide for accommodation in a cantonal centre as well as for social or emergency assistance to all persons present on their territory, whether legally or illegally.
 They may delegate implementation competences to municipalities.

 Cantonal reception conditions are regulated by cantonal legislation and differ significantly from one canton to another.
-Therefore the allocation to a canton may result in large inequality in terms of material reception conditions.
-The type of accommodation facilities, as well as the amount of financial allowance is specific to each canton.
+Therefore, the allocation to a canton may result in large inequality in terms of material reception conditions.
+The type of accommodation facilities, as well as the amount of financial allowance, is specific to each canton.
 Some cantons are known to be restrictive in terms of reception conditions, or even lacking adapted structures for the needs of vulnerable persons.

 Restrictions on freedom of movement